 Perceived plus actual methodology means you can’t just assume a conversion rate or ROI based on your experience.
-Otherwise it’s the perceived method and loses some convincing elements.
-We need to have some fact data supporting the calculator to be more realistic.
+Otherwise, it’s the perceived method and loses some convincing elements.
+We need to have some factual data supporting the calculator to be more realistic.

 In a SaaS eCommerce solution, your product definitely is targeting the brand eCommerce business and eCommerce sellers.
-In global space, one platform must be a very reliable data source if you like to understand what sectors are more popular and what product are selling well.
+In the global space, one platform must be a very reliable data source if you like to understand what sectors are more popular and what products are selling well.
 This platform is Amazon.
-In Amazon, best selling products can quickly let you know where the opportunities are moving forward.
+On Amazon, best-selling products can quickly let you know where the opportunities are moving forward.

-In this best selling product ranking, each product includes product name, review number, star rating and pricing.
+In this best-selling product ranking, each product includes the product name, review number, star rating, and pricing.
 To some degree, ranking can imply the hotter space, review implies the sales volume, and pricing indirectly tells us the profit margin possibility.
-The question now is how to fetch the data in bulk and download in an organised format.
+The question now is how to fetch the data in bulk and download it in an organized format.